Maria Schell remembered: Gervaise + The Hanging Tree + Superman actress

-Maria Schell, who starred in Gervaise, The Last Bridge, and other film classics of the 1950s, had a supporting role as Vond-Ah in Superman, and was the sister of Oscar winner Maximilian Schell, died yesterday, April 26, of heart failure in her sleep.
-Schell, who was living in the Austrian town of Preitenegg, was 79.
+Maria Schell, who starred in Gervaise, The Last Bridge, and other film classics of the 1950s, had a supporting role as Vond-Ah in Superman, and was the sister of Oscar winner Maximilian Schell, died at age 79 on April 26 in the Austrian town of Preitenegg.

 Maria Schell movies

 During the course of more than five decades, the pretty, wide-eyed Maria Schell (born in Vienna on Jan.
 15, 1926) appeared in dozens of films – often as a sweet and innocent Mädchen – in her native Austria, as well as in Germany, France, Italy, and the United States.
 Her most famous film role is probably that of the hardworking laundress surrounded by drunks in Gervaise, René Clément’s Oscar-nominated 1956 adaptation of Emile Zola’s L’Assommoir.

 Two years earlier, Schell received a special mention at the Cannes Film Festival for her portrayal of a dedicated doctor in Helmut Käutner’s World War II drama The Last Bridge / Die Letzte Brücke, co-starring Bernhard Wicki.
 (Back then there were no annual acting awards.)